MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 * A [database admin or database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on their database.
 * Other users can only see queries that were invoked by them.
-* For observing both queries and commands completion, use [.show queries-and-commands](commands-and-queries.md)
+* To see both queries and commands completion, use [.show queries-and-commands](commands-and-queries.md)

 **Syntax**